timm/ethos/docs/rx.md

 - Things in the same rank are
 statistically indistinguishable, as judged by both a
   - A very fast non-parametric `D` test
+      - Sort the numns, use 30% of "spread"
+        (90th-10th percentile range);
   - A (slightly more thorough) non-parametric effect size test (the Cliff's Delta);
+      -  Twp lists are different if, usually, things from one list do not fall into the middle of the other.
   - A (very thorough) non-parametric significance test (the Bootstrap);
+       - See if hundreds of sample-with-replacements sets from two lists and  different properties to the overall list.

 ## Class